 Please note that multi-authored works are not acceptable.
 The word count does not need to include any bibliography or brief footnotes.

-If you undertook your undergraduate studies a long time, you might also consider writing a new piece of academic work in English for the application.
+If you undertook your undergraduate studies a long time ago, you might also consider writing a new piece of academic work in English for the application.

-This will be assessed for your ability to construct and defend an argument, powers of analysis and powers of expression.
+This will be assessed for your ability to construct and defend an argument, powers of analysis and expression.